-Budget 2017: Everything you need to know
+Budget 2018: Everything you need to know

 At about the same time next year.

-If you cannot wait that long, then there is the spring statement in late February or early March, which updates the state of the nation's finances.
+If you cannot wait that long, then there is the spring statement, usually in late February or early March, which updates the state of the nation's finances.

-Many powers, as well as some tax issues, are devolved to the nations of the UK.
-Expect more on those in the coming weeks.

-One big announcement will be the Scottish government's intentions for the higher rate of income tax, to be outlined in December.
+There is always the chance of a mini-Budget, or a major financial statement of some kind, if and when a Brexit deal is announced.